inner-product/mystery-advanced-scala-jan-2022/notes/day4.md

 2. Pattern matching

-Pattern for GADTs need be of the form
+Pattern for GADTs need to be of the form

 ```scala
 case m: Merge[a, b] => ???